・

 ■Overview

 The "Notify Google Chat when a task is created in Wrike" flow is a business workflow that streamlines project management and facilitates smooth communication within the team.
-When a new task occurs in Wrike, a notification is automatically sent to Google Chat, enabling speedy information sharing.
+When a new task is created in Wrike, a notification is automatically sent to Google Chat, enabling speedy information sharing.

 This allows for quick understanding of task progress and rapid response.